 It was for my mother.

 How did I become a pre-teen for a penchant for coffee?
 It wasn’t a need for caffeine.
-Lord know, no child needs more of that (which is precisely why I was limited to one cup on the weekends), I truly loved the taste!
+Lord knows, no child needs more of that (which is precisely why I was limited to one cup on the weekends), I truly loved the taste!

 The taste.
 Acquired when I was quite young living in Panama.
 We had a maid who let my sister and I have a bit of coffee with LOTS of milk and LOTS of sugar.
 Looking back, probably not the best treat to give a little girl, but I suppose it could have been worse.

 From that point on until I was a student in college, I drank coffee.
 Regular drip coffee.
-Then my family moved to Spain and in the summer between my first and second year of college I worked at the Embassy in Madrid where I was exposed to espresso for the first time.
+Then my family moved to Spain and in the summer between my first and second year of college, I worked at the Embassy in Madrid where I was exposed to espresso for the first time.
 When I returned back to the U.S. I brought back a tin of coffee and espresso cups and saucers.
 The first purchase I made was to buy an espresso machine!
 I was hooked.

 I drank espresso from that point forward.